mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/SPI/SPI_OneBoard_HalfDuplex_DMA_Init/readme.txt

 @par Example Description

-This example shows how to configure GPIO and SPI peripherals for transmitting bytes from an SPI Master device to an SPI Slave device by using DMA mode through the STM32F0xx SPI LL API.
-Peripheral initialization done using LL initialization function to demonstrate LL init usage.
+Configuration of GPIO and SPI peripherals to transmit bytes from an SPI Master device to an SPI Slave device in DMA mode.
+This example is based on the STM32F0xx SPI LL API.
+The peripheral initialization uses the LL initialization function to demonstrate LL init usage.

 This example works with only one STM32F072RB-Nucleo RevC.